srgrr/CellRouter/README.md

 This should leave a `output.png` file with a content that is very similar to the sample image above.

-## Pending things to do
-1) Implement optimization
-2) Implement fixed "legs" for each pair

 ![example](example2.png "Find this example in data/example2")